ClydeCompanies/iOSFiles/Pods/ADALiOS/README.md

 ###Option 1: Source Zip

-To download a copy of the source code, click "Download ZIP" on the right side of the page or click [here](https://github.com/AzureAD/azure-activedirectory-library-for-objc/archive/1.2.5.tar.gz).
+To download a copy of the source code, click "Download ZIP" on the right side of the page or click [here](https://github.com/AzureAD/azure-activedirectory-library-for-objc/archive/1.2.9.tar.gz).

 ###Option 2: Cocoapods

-    pod 'ADALiOS', '~> 1.2.5'
+    pod 'ADAL', '~> 1.2'

 ## Usage